Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 TUCKS Medicated Cooling Pads

-As a postpartum doula, I often see new moms surprised by how much relief these simple pads and cooling tools provide during those first tender weeks.
+As a postpartum doula, I often see mothers surprised by how much relief these simple pads and cooling tools provide during those first tender weeks.

-You may think I’m crazy, but I also highly recommend getting some Silhouette Depends!
+This might sound funny, but I also highly recommend getting some Silhouette Depends!
 They’re basically adult diapers.
 Yes, you and your baby will be “twinning” in diapers for the first few weeks.
-These are comfortable, don’t leak, and make a great alternative to underwear, especially if you want the convenience of being able to toss what you wear.
+These are comfortable, don’t leak, and make a great alternative to underwear, especially if you want the convenience of tossing what you wear.
 I wore them after both of my deliveries and appreciated that I could toss them along with my postpartum pads into the trash.
 C-section mamas also like that these fully cover their incisions and do not rub or scratch them.

 Hydrate, hydrate, hydrate!
 Mothers who don’t stay hydrated have a lower milk supply, so drink plenty of water throughout your day.5 You should drink the standard eight glasses of water daily (8-ounce glass), but don’t overdo it.6 Consuming more than eight glasses will not help you make more milk or provide additional benefits.7 Drinking an excessive amount of water has actually been shown to drop a mother’s milk supply.8 But again, remember to stay hydrated!
 Keep a water bottle that you like nearby and refill it throughout the day.